-Let’s take a look at five or six things that every left back should work on.
+Left backs in soccer: Let’s take a look at five or six things that every left back should work on if they want to play soccer at a high level.
 These are things that a left sided defender will do on a regular basis throughout a game.
-Let’s say these are the fundamental aspects of left back that someone who plays that position should perfect.
+Essentially, these are the fundamental soccer skills and aspects of the game that every that every left back should perfect.

 For a left back, of course you’ll need to work on crossing the ball with your left foot, both bending balls in the air and then on the ground, and both to the near post and the back post.
 Ideally, you want to pick a player out, try to serve the ball in to a certain player.
 However, there will be times when you’re under pressure and might just need to whip the ball into the near or far post.
 Send in at least ten balls to the near and far post, so 20 crosses total.